 Current income tax expense or benefit is the amount of income taxes expected to be payable or receivable for the current year.
 A deferred income tax asset or liability is established for the difference between the tax basis of an asset or liability computed pursuant to ASC Topic 740 and its reported amount in the financial statements that will result in taxable or deductible amounts in future years when the reported amount of the asset or liability is recovered or settled, respectively.
 The Company maintains a valuation allowance for a deferred tax asset when it is deemed to be more likely than not that some or all of the deferred tax asset will not be realized.
 In evaluating whether a valuation allowance is required under such rules, the Company considers all available positive and negative evidence, including prior operating results, the nature and reason for any losses, its forecast of future taxable income, and the dates on which any deferred tax assets are expected to expire.
 These assumptions require a significant amount of judgment, including estimates of future taxable income.
 These estimates are based on the Company's best judgment at the time made based on current and projected circumstances and conditions.
-In 2011, as a result of this evaluation, the Company recorded a valuation allowance against its U.S. deferred tax assets due to losses generated in the United States.
-At the end of each interim and annual reporting period, as the U.S. deferred tax assets are adjusted upwards or downwards, the associated valuation allowance and income tax expense are also adjusted.
-If sufficient positive evidence arises in the future, such as a sustained return to profitability in the U.S. business, any existing valuation allowance could be reversed as appropriate, decreasing income tax expense and creating a significant one-time non-cash tax benefit in the period that such conclusion is reached.
-Prospectively, the Company would then report an effective U.S. income tax rate that is closer to statutory rates.
-The Company concluded that with respect to non-U.S. entities, there is sufficient positive evidence to conclude that the realization of its deferred tax assets is deemed to be likely, and no significant allowances have been established.
+In 2011, as a result of this evaluation, the Company recorded a valuation allowance against its U.S. deferred tax assets.
+During the fourth quarter of 2016, the Company reversed a significant portion of the valuation allowance on those deferred tax assets.
 For further information, see Note 9 "Income Taxes."

 Pursuant to ASC Topic 740-25-6, the Company is required to accrue for the estimated additional amount of taxes for uncertain tax positions if it is deemed to be more likely than not that the Company would be required to pay such additional taxes.
 The Company is required to file federal and state income tax returns in the United States and various other income tax returns in foreign jurisdictions.
 The preparation of these income tax returns requires the Company to interpret the applicable tax laws and regulations in effect in such jurisdictions, which could affect the amount of tax paid by the Company.
 The Company accrues an amount for its estimate of additional tax liability, including interest and penalties in income tax expense, for any uncertain tax positions taken or expected to be taken in an income tax return.
 The Company reviews and updates the accrual for uncertain tax positions as more definitive information becomes available.
 Historically, additional taxes paid as a result of the resolution of the Company's uncertain tax positions have not been materially different from the Company's expectations.
 The Company recognizes interest and/or penalties related to income tax matters in income tax expense.
 For further information, see Note 9 "Income Taxes."